-Maximum Not Applicable Amount to be Not Applicable raised (if any) Dividend Policy (IDCW) subject to availability of distributable surplus calculated in accordance with the Regulations.
+Minimum Target amount Not Applicable Maximum Amount to be raised (if any) Not Applicable Dividend Policy (IDCW) Under the IDCW option, the Trustee will have the discretion to declare the IDCW, subject to availability of distributable surplus calculated in accordance with the Regulations.
 The actual declaration of IDCW and frequency will inter-alia, depend on availability of distributable surplus calculated in accordance with SEBI (MF) Regulations and the decisions of the Trustee shall be final in this regard.
 There is no assurance or guarantee to the Unit holders as to the rate of IDCW nor that it will be paid regularly.
 The AMC/Trustee reserves the right to change the frequency of declaration of IDCW or may provide for additional frequency for declaration of IDCW.
-IDCW Distribution Procedure In accordance with Chapter 11 of SEBI Master Circular on Mutual Funds as amended from time to time, the procedure for distribution would be as under: 1.
-Quantum of the IDCW and the record date will be fixed by the Trustee.
+IDCW Distribution Procedure In accordance with Chapter 11 of SEBI Master Circular on Mutual Funds as amended from time to time, the procedure for a distribution would be as under: 1.
+Quantum of IDCW and the record date will be fixed by the Trustee.
 IDCW so decided shall be paid, subject to availability of distributable surplus.
 2. Within one calendar day of the decision by the Trustees, AMC shall issue notice to the public communicating the decision including the record date.
-The record date shall be 2 working days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier.
-3. Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holder for receiving IDCW.
-4. The notice will, in font size 10, bold, categorically state that pursuant to payment of the IDCW, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable).
+The record date shall be two (2) working days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier.
+3. Record date shall be the date, which will be considered for the purpose of determining the eligibility of Investors whose names appear on the register of Unit holder for receiving IDCW.
+4. The notice will, in font size 10, bold, categorically state that pursuant to payment of IDCW, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable).
 5. The NAV will be adjusted to the extent of IDCW distribution and statutory levy, if any, at the close of Business Hours on record date.
 6. Before the issue of such notice, no communication indicating the probable date of IDCW declaration in any manner whatsoever will be issued by Mutual Fund.
 7. With respect to declaration of IDCW up to monthly frequency, the trustees can delegate to the officials of AMC to declare and fix the record date as well as decide the quantum of IDCW, subject to the following; I. Record date is specified in the offer document and the same is adhered to.
 II.
 Such delegation to AMC officials shall mandatorily include CEO of AMC and making him responsible for such declaration of IDCW, subject to adhering to the policy framework as approved by Trustees.
 III.
-The policy shall specify appropriat However, the requirement of giving notice shall not be applicable for IDCW options having frequency up to one month.
-Allotment (Detailed procedure) On acceptance of the application for subscription, an allotment confirmation specifying the number of units allotted by way of e-mail and/or SMS within 5 business days from the date of receipt of transaction request/allotment will be sent to the Unit Holders registered e-mail address and/or mobile number.
-In case of Unit Holders holding units in the dematerialized mode, the Fund will not send the account statement to the Unit Holders.
+The policy shall specify appropriat Allotment (Detailed procedure) On acceptance of the application for subscription, an allotment confirmation specifying the number of units allotted by way of e-mail and/or SMS within 5 business days from the date of receipt of transaction request/allotment will be sent to the Unit Holders registered e-mail address and/or mobile number.

+• In case of Unit Holders holding units in the dematerialized mode, the Fund will not send the account statement to the Unit Holders.
 The statement provided by the Depository Participant will be equivalent to the account statement.